 Job Creation Tax Credit (JCTC): This program provides a non-refundable corporate income tax credit to businesses that create at least 25 new jobs or expand existing employment by 20%.
-The credit is equal to $1,000 for each newly created job.
+The credit is equal to $1,000 per year for 3 years for each newly created job.
 Credits cannot be sold or transferred, however unused credits may be carried forward for 5 years.

 Research and Development Tax Credit: Offers a non-refundable tax credit equal to 10% of a company’s R&D expenses over a base period.
 The credits are assignable, and may be carried forward for up to 15 years.